ksclarke/freelib-build-tools/README.md

 ### Contact Information

-Feel free to send any questions or comments about this project to Kevin S. Clarke (ksclarke@gmail.com)
+Feel free to send any questions or comments about this project to <a href="mailto:ksclarke@ksclarke.io">Kevin S. Clarke</a>.